tldr-pages/tldr/pages/common/leave.md

 # leave

-> Remind you when you have to leave.
+> Remind when it's time to leave.
 > To remove reminders use `kill $(pidof leave)`.

 - Set a reminder:

 `leave {{time_to_leave}}`

-- Remind you to leave at noon:
+- Remind to leave at noon:

 `leave 1200`